wrode/Blog/_posts/2016-08-19-Smart contracts.md

 <!-- Write about smart contracts are a combination of the actual smart contract code and the blockchain-->

 ---

-A small but interesting digression: From the craddle of civilization when money was first invented, people have been able to own money.
+A small digression: From the craddle of civilization when money was first invented, people have been able to own money.
 Eventually, organized groups of people made up legal fictions, which were soon able to own money.
 Now, for the first time in history, a machine can own it's own money (through smart contracts).
 The consequences of this is hard to know, but we have interesting times ahead.
 <!-- Kneeel for your robot overlords picture.-->

 ---